 Figure 1.
-Area and production of Indonesian areca nuts over 6 years (Source: Directorate General of Estate Crops, 2022)
+Area and production of Indonesian Areca nuts over 6 years (Source: Directorate General of Estate Crops, 2022)

-Areca nut productivity can increase if superior seeds are used to expand the area.
-However, there was a problem during this development period, namely that superior seeds were not yet available.
-Data from the Directorate General of Estate Crops (2022) (Figure 2) shows that the productivity of areca nuts at that time averaged only 689.0 kg of dry seeds per tree or the highest productivity in 2021 was around 798.0 kg of dry seeds/tree.
-The production potential of Betara areca nut released in 2012 can reach 2280 kg of dry seeds/ha (estimated from 400 trees per hectare).
-Opportunities for the areca plant as a mainstay commodity in several regions such as Aceh, North Sumatra, West Sumatra, Bengkulu, Riau, Jambi, East Nusa Tenggara, and Papua require considerable attention for its development.
+Expanding the cultivation area using superior seeds is essential for increasing Areca nut productivityHowever, there is a major challende,has been the lack of availabile high quality seeds.
+According to the data from the Directorate General of Estate Crops (2022) (Figure 2) average Areca nuts production at the time was only 689.0 kg of dry seeds per tree, while the highest productivity in 2021 was around 798.0 kg per tree.
+The production potential of Betara Areca nut released in 2012 can reach 2280 kg of dry seeds/ha (estimated from 400 trees per hectare).
+Opportunities for the Areca plant as a mainstay commodity in several regions such as Aceh, North Sumatra, West Sumatra, Bengkulu, Riau, Jambi, East Nusa Tenggara, and Papua require considerable attention for its development.
 Extensification and plant rehabilitation must be prioritized in several production center areas.